Machaeroprosopus: M. jablonskiae

 M. jablonskiae was first described and named by William G. Parker and Randall B. Irmis in 2006, on the basis of the holotype PEFO 31207, posterior skull roof and braincase missing the rostrum and palate.
 This specimen was initially referred to Pseudopalatus cf. mccauleyi by Parker and Irmis (2004) based on the morphology of the squamosals and the opisthotic, then to Pseudopalatus sp. by Parker and Irmis (2005) and finally to Pseudopalatus jablonskiae by Parker and Irmis (2006).
 It was collected in September 2002 from the lower Jim Camp Wash beds, Sonsela Member of the Chinle Formation, at locality PFV 295, near Mountain Lion Mesa in Petrified Forest National Park, Arizona.
 The specific name honors Pat Jablonsky, who discovered the holotype and only known specimen.
-Following the taxonomic revision of Machaeroprosopus by Parker et al. (in press), all species of Pseudopalatus, including P. jablonskiae, were reassigned to Machaeroprosopus.
+Following the taxonomic revision of Machaeroprosopus by Parker et al. (2013), all species of Pseudopalatus, including P. jablonskiae, were reassigned to Machaeroprosopus.
 This was already accepted by Stocker and Butler (2013).

 Although M. jablonskiae is known from an incomplete specimen, it can be diagnosed by at least one autapomorphy and a unique suite of traits, and it includes a well-preserved braincase, which is rarely preserved or described in detail for most phytosaur specimens.
 A phylogenetic analysis of mystriosuchin phytosaurs performed by Parker and Irmis (2006) found the species to be the most basal species of "Pseudopalatus".